alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

-# The Mathematical Intuition Behind Deep Learning
+# The Maths of Deep Learning

 Alex Punnen \
 &copy; All Rights Reserved